phmkopp/vtu11/README.md

 ## How to include in your project

 We include _Vtu11_ as subfolder or git submodule in our projects using add_subdirectory.
-The following CMakeLists.txt shows a minimal version for compiling an `example` executable (like the ones below) using vtu11:
+The following `CMakeLists.txt` shows a minimal version for compiling an `example` executable (like the ones below) using _vtu11_:
 ```cmake
 # Not sure what version is the actual minimum
 cmake_minimum_required( VERSION 3.4.3 )